 Web design and interior design follow a very similar set of elements and principles.
 Much like any other form of design and art, these principles vary slightly and are hotly debated among creative professionals.
-One thing is certain, these elements and principles (however defined) dictate what constitutes a “good” design.
+One thing is sure, these elements and teachings (however defined) dictate what constitutes “good” design.
 That is a design that is both pleasing to the experiencer and also functional in its use.
-These elements are made up of line, colour, texture, shape, value, and size, which are put to use with these principles— unity, balance, scale, contrast, movement, rhythm, and space.
+These elements are made up of line, color, texture, shape, value, and size, which are put to use with these principles— unity, balance, scale, contrast, movement, rhythm, and space.

-A hotel’s website is often times the first interaction a guest will have with the property, and with obvious reason the hotel should want to provide a good first impression for that guest.
-Take the typical young (potential) guest, browsing the internet for hotels, rates and attractions in the area.
-Given the current trends of online shopping, the user will most likely visit an Online Travel Agent (OTA), like Priceline, Expedia or one of the many others available.
-In some cases that user will simply book the room on that site and never see the hotel’s vanity site at all.
+A hotel’s website is often the first interaction a guest will have with the property, and the hotel should want to provide an excellent first impression for that guest.
+Take the typical young (potential) guest, browsing the internet for hotels, rates, and attractions in the area.
+Given the current trends of online shopping, the user will most likely visit an Online Travel Agent (OTA), like Priceline, Expedia, or one of the many others available.
+In some cases that user will book the room on that site and never see the hotel’s vanity site at all.

-If you gathered anything from the “digital buffet” example, it should be that these design elements and principles are both very essential to a successful website design and require a subtle elegance to get it just right.
+If you gathered anything from the “digital buffet” example, it should be that these design elements and principles are both essential to having a successful website design.
+They require a subtle elegance to get it just right.
 In keeping with the food theme, you could imagine a website design again as a nice steak.
 You don’t want to overcook it or season it too much, and you can’t just leave it raw.
-No, a chef understands that his diners want that steak to be cooked to order and with just the right taste for their pallets, maybe even a good red wine paired with it as well.
-Paying special attention to the use of these details are essential in cooking and hold true in website design as well.
-Doing so will without a doubt affect a guest’s decision to take a bite or move his plate to the next item in the buffet.
+No, a chef understands that his diners want that steak to be cooked to order and with just the right taste for their pallets.
+They might even get an excellent red wine paired with it.
+Paying particular attention to the use of these details are essential in cooking and also apply in website design as well.
+Doing so will, without a doubt, affect a guest’s decision to take a bite or move his plate to the next item in the buffet.

 First and most importantly, the elements and principles of design are the building blocks used to create websites and any creative work.
 Good or bad, a website will incorporate these details.
 Successful design is using them to your advantage to accomplish the goals of the design.